 I know all about that intern life.
-It can be difficult and stressful, especially if what you really want is to have a full-time job!
+It can be difficult and stressful, especially if you want a full-time job!

 And guess what, it did!

-Betsey Johnson, Bill Gates, and Marry Barra all started out as interns, and now they're some of the world's most successful people.
+Betsey Johnson, Bill Gates, and Mary Barra all started as interns, and now they’re some of the world’s most successful people.
 That can be you, too!

 Here are six tried-and-true methods to turn your internship into a full-time job.